THE WFPF IDEA – OCTOBER 2007

 “Lady WFPF” Parkour

 In addition to sponsoring many of the world’s top female athletes, in 2013 WFPF officially launched “Lady WFPF Parkour” in response to repeated requests by women who thought that WFPF could help address their specific training needs and concerns.
 It is run by women for women with the consultation and guidance of WFPF.
 To find out more about “Lady WFPF Parkour” go to the tool bar and click on the link.
+In 2017, the first Parkour women’s competition was held at the WFPF “Jump Off” Championship, Mandalay Bay, Las Vegas, that had all women competitors and was judged by all women.

 American Eagle Outfitters Campaign, Funny or Die & other Media